karajensen/cloth-simulator/readme.txt

+BUG FIXING:
-- fix breaking through cloth
+- objects breaking through cloth when translating
-- doxygen
+- min-max collision mesh that changes as the object is scaled to prevent no-touching collisions

 - video/Update folio

 =================================================================